 The process depends on the type of activity being proposed.
 Research activities typically require a complete protocol to be submitted for review, but some research (especially educational research) is exempt from detailed oversight; those cases may require a shorter Request for Exemption to be submitted, or require no submission at all.
 Some instructional activities, in which students gather data as part of their coursework, are likewise exempt.
 See the Guidelines for Investigators page for details.

 Forms to request review or exemption of proposed research or study can be downloaded from the IRB Forms for Download page.
 Forms are in Word format and can be filled out electronically.
 Follow the detailed instructions on the form, save a copy under a new name, and submit the filled form by email to email@example.com.

-Many exemptions, some renewals, and most student projects may undergo expedited review, which does not require a formal meeting and is conducted on a rolling basis, with no fixed deadlines.
+Most exemptions and renewals may undergo expedited review, which does not require a formal meeting and is conducted on a rolling basis, with no fixed deadlines.
 However, full research proposals must be reviewed by the entire IRB.
 For further details on which projects may be expedited, see the Guidelines for Investigators page.
-The IRB has a monthly schedule of meetings at which full proposals can be reviewed; a proposal must have been received two weeks prior to a meeting for it to be considered at that meeting.
+The IRB has a monthly schedule of meetings at which full proposals can be reviewed; a proposal should be received two weeks prior to a meeting for it to be considered at that meeting.
 A current schedule of deadlines can be found on the Schedule of IRB Meetings page.

 Ethics Training for Human Subject Research